hensol/quickstart-mp/README.md

 # Helidon Example: quickstart-mp

-This example implements a simple Hello World REST service using MicroProfile.
+This example implements a simple Hello World REST service using MicroProfile

 ## Prerequisites

 1. Maven 3.5 or newer
-2. Java SE 8 or newer
+2. Java SE 11 or newer
 3. Docker 17 or newer (if you want to build and run docker images)
 4. Kubernetes minikube v0.24 or newer (if you want to deploy to Kubernetes) or access to a Kubernetes 1.7.4 or newer cluster